triggerNZ/search/README.md

 ---------

 - Circe  - for JSON processing
-- Cats   - for Monad, since store is defined in terms of arbitrary monads.
+- Cats   - for some FP support
 - Jline  - for the REPL and tab completion
 - Univeq - for proofs of natural hashCode and equality so that HashSets can be used safely
 - Utest  - for testing